blacksenator/fbcallrouter/README.md

 composer install --no-dev --no-suggest
 ```

-[Edit](#configuration) `config.example.php` and save as `config.php` or use an other name of your choice (but than keep in mind to use the -c option to define your renamed file)
+[Edit](#configuration) the `config.example.php` and save as `config.php` or use an other name of your choice (but than keep in mind to use the -c option to define your renamed file)

 ### Preconditions on the FRITZ!Box

-#### Phonebook for rejections
+#### Phone book for rejections

-If you do not have your own phonebook for spam numbers, it is essential to add a new one (e.g. "Spamnummern").
-Note that the first phonebook ("Telefonbuch") has the number "0" and the numbers are ascending according to the index tabs.
+If you do not have your own phone book for spam numbers, it is essential to add a new one (e.g. "Spamnummern").
+Note that the first phone book ("Telefonbuch") has the index "0" and the numbers are ascending according to the index tabs.
-Then you have to link this phonebook for call handling: Telefonie -> Rufbehandlung -> Neue Regel -> ankommende Rufe | Bereich: "Telefonbuch" | Telefonbuch: "Spamnummern"
+Then you have to [link this phone book for call handling](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7590/142_Rufsperren-fur-ankommende-und-ausgehende-Anrufe-z-B-0900-Nummern-einrichten/).

 #### FRITZ!Box user

 The programm accessed the Fritz!Box via TR-064.
-Make sure that your user is granted for this interface.
+Make sure that the user you choose in configuration (see [next topic](#configuration)) is granted for this interface.
 The proposed user `dslf_config` is the default user when logging in with a password and without user selection and has the required rights!

 ### Configuration